Douglas MacArthur: Early life and education

+Education

 MacArthur's time on the frontier ended in July 1889 when the family moved to Washington, D.C., where he attended the Force Public School.
 His father was posted to San Antonio, Texas, in September 1893.
 While there MacArthur attended the West Texas Military Academy, where he was awarded the gold medal for "scholarship and deportment".
-He also participated on the school tennis team and played quarterback on the school football team and shortstop on its baseball team.
+He played on the school tennis team, quarterback on the school football team, and shortstop on its baseball team.
 He was named valedictorian, with a final year average of 97.33 out of 100.
-MacArthur's father and grandfather unsuccessfully sought to secure Douglas a presidential appointment to the United States Military Academy at West Point, first from President Grover Cleveland and then from President William McKinley; both were rejected.
-He later passed the examination for an appointment from Congressman Theobald Otjen, scoring 93.3 on the test.
+MacArthur's father and grandfather unsuccessfully sought to secure Douglas a presidential appointment to the United States Military Academy at West Point, first from Grover Cleveland and then from William McKinley; both were rejected.
+He later passed the examination for an appointment from Congressman Theobald Otjen, scoring 93.3.
 He later wrote: "It was a lesson I never forgot.
 Preparedness is the key to success and victory."

-MacArthur entered West Point on 13 June 1899, and his mother also moved there, to a suite at Craney's Hotel, which overlooked the grounds of the academy.
+MacArthur entered West Point on 13 June 1899, and his mother moved to a suite at Craney's Hotel, which overlooked the grounds of the academy.
 Hazing was widespread at West Point at this time, and MacArthur and his classmate Ulysses S. Grant III were singled out for special attention by Southern cadets as sons of generals with mothers living at Craney's.
 When Cadet Oscar Booz left West Point after being hazed and subsequently died of tuberculosis, there was a congressional inquiry.
 MacArthur was called to appear before a special Congressional committee in 1901, where he testified against cadets implicated in hazing, but downplayed his own hazing even though the other cadets gave the full story to the committee.
 Congress subsequently outlawed acts "of a harassing, tyrannical, abusive, shameful, insulting or humiliating nature", although hazing continued.
 MacArthur was a corporal in Company B in his second year, a first sergeant in Company A in his third year and First Captain in his final year.
 He played left field for the baseball team and academically earned 2424.12 merits out of a possible 2470.00 or 98.14%, which was the third-highest score ever recorded.
 He graduated first in his 93-man class on 11 June 1903.
 At the time it was customary for the top-ranking cadets to be commissioned into the United States Army Corps of Engineers, therefore, MacArthur was commissioned as a second lieutenant in that corps.